teseoane/tmrw/README.md

 - Use celery with a single worker with 3 queues based on round-robin strategy.
 - This allows a way to scale the solution by adding more workers.
 - The project has a 100% of coverage.
+- It only remains to make the notifications, which could be done with channels or websockets.

 ### Development process: